abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 61: March 3, 2018

+Today's Progress: Working on Javascript Calculator Project.

+Thoughts: Started getting the code to function: the numbers now input into the screen and the clear button works.
+I have another smaller field that will show previews of the calculation formula.

+Link to work: <a href="https://codepen.io/abbywilson/pen/vdPJBa">Javascript Calculator</a>

 ### Day 60: March 2, 2018

 Today's Progress: Working on Javascript Calculator Project.